 Your mortgage broker or advisor can help you determine whether an open or closed mortgage is better suited to your specific financial situation and goals.

-How to apply for an Open Mortgage in Canada?
+How do you apply for an open mortgage in Canada?

-Here are the key steps of the application process for getting approved for an open mortgage in Canada
+Here are the key requirements of the application process for getting an open mortgage in Canada:

 Like any mortgage, you’ll need to provide: